ammarhakim/ammar-simjournal/je/je4/je4-twofluid-shock.rst

 ------------------------------

 In this simulation 5000 grid points were used to solve the equations.
+With this charge to mass ratio the limiting time-step for stability is due to the plasma frequency.
+The CFL number needs to be reduced to 0.1 due to which the simulation takes a long time to run (more than 4 hours on a new Mac laptop).
 The results are shown below.

 .. figure:: s39-twofluid-shock_neni.png
   :width: 100%